CBEP-SoCB/Biomonitoring_sum/Analysis/Trend-Analysis.md

     ## 0.999 0.000 1.000 1.000

 These values are the “probabilities” of being below a particular cut point, as we saw before.
-IN 2010, the proibability mass is all below the C to B transition, so wit ha high degree of confidence, the stream was Class C at (around) that time.
+In 2010, the probability mass is all below the C to B transition, so wit ha high degree of confidence, the stream was Class C at (around) that time.